nimious/spacenav/README.md

 # io-spacenav
-Nim bindings for libspnav, the free 3Dconnexion device driver
+Nim bindings for libspnav, the free 3Dconnexion device driver.

 ![io-spacenav Logo](logo.png)

 ## About
 io-spacenav is a module with bindings to the Spacenav SDK (libspnav) for the Nim programming language.
-Spacenav provides a free, compatible and open source alternative for 3Dconnexion's popular 3D input device drivers and SDK.
+Spacenav provides a free, compatible and open source alternative to 3Dconnexion's popular 3D input device drivers and SDK.

-## Supported Devices & Platforms
+## Supported Platforms
 The latest version of this module has been tested with **spacenavd 0.6** and **libspnav 0.2.3**, which currently support the following devices: